 To provide college and university administrators involved in investigating and adjudicating sexual misconduct cases information and resources necessary to conduct fair and balanced investigations that consider the potential impact of trauma, in line with evolving practices.
-Our Institute objectives include:
+NCCPS Institute objectives are to:

-- Train administrators how to conduct fair and balanced Title IX investigation and adjudication processes for all parties;
+- Train participants how to conduct fair and balanced Title IX investigation and adjudication processes for all parties;

 - Explain the intricacies and crossovers of Title IX, the Clery Act, criminal investigations, and institutional obligations;

-- Identify the effects of trauma and how trauma impacts victims and others involved in investigations; and
+- Identify the effects of trauma and how trauma might impact victims;

 - Identify and apply industry evolving practices to conduct a trauma-informed investigation from disclosure and first response to adjudication.

-The NCCPS Institute curriculum design allows for individuals and teams to learn together and is intended for campus officials involved in the investigation and adjudication processes at institutions of higher education, in addition to campus partners.
+The NCCPS Institute curriculum design allows for individuals and teams to learn and is intended for campus officials involved in the investigation and adjudication processes at institutions of higher education, in addition to campus partners.
 This may include:

 |Title IX coordinators||Administrative investigators|